SAP/terraform-provider-sap-cloud-identity-services/docs/data-sources/schema.md

 Read-Only:

 - `canonical_values` (List of String) A collection of suggested canonical values that may be used
-- `case_exact` (Boolean) Set a restriction on whether the attribute may be case-sensitive or not
+- `case_exact` (Boolean) Configure if the attribute must be case-sensitive or not.
 - `description` (String) A brief description for the attribute
-- `multivalued` (Boolean)
+- `multivalued` (Boolean) Confgire if the attribute can have more than one value.
-- `mutability` (String) Control the Read or Write access of the attribute.
-Valid values include : readOnly,readWrite,writeOnly,immutable
+- `mutability` (String) Control the Read or Write access of the attribute
 - `name` (String) The attribute name.
 Only alphanumeric characters and underscores are allowed.
-- `required` (Boolean) Set a restriction on whether the attribute may be mandatory or not
+- `required` (Boolean) Configure if the attribute must be mandatory or not.
-- `returned` (String) Valid values include : always,never,default,request
+- `returned` (String) Configure how the attribute's value must be returned
-- `type` (String) The attribute data type.
-Valid values include : string,boolean,decimal,integer,dateTime,binary,reference,complex
+- `type` (String) The attribute data type
 - `uniqueness` (String) Define the context in which the attribute must be unique.
-Valid values include : always,never,default,request